 Step 1: Your Personal Buying Consultation

-At our initial visit we’ll need to spend about an hour together to talk about all the important details of your home search.
-I will answer any questions you might have and will give you my detailed Home Buyer’s Guide.
-My Home Buyer’s Guide offers more info about what to expect when purchasing your first home, and includes answers to frequently asked questions.
-There is also a comprehensive closing cost estimation section – so you know exactly what to expect, with no surprise last minute fees or costs.
-And when you are ready to get pre-approval for a mortgage, I would be happy to recommend a wonderful mortgage specialist to you.
+At our initial visit, we’ll spend about an hour together discussing the important details of your home search.
+I will answer any questions you have and give you my detailed Home Buyer’s Guide.
+My Home Buyer’s Guide offers more information about what to expect when purchasing your first home, answers to frequently asked questions and a comprehensive closing cost estimation section (so you know exactly what to expect, with no surprise last minute fees or costs).
+When you are ready to get pre-approval for a mortgage, I will be happy to recommend a wonderful mortgage specialist to you.

 Step 2: Hiring a Buyer’s Agent

-A professional buyer’s agent will help act as your advocate in the purchase of your home.
-If you choose to hire me as your buyer’s agent, I will provide you with a buyer’s agency agreement for your review.
-A buyer’s agency agreement will provide all the facts up front before you sign anything – and the peace of mind of knowing your best interests will be fully represented by a professional when you are ready to negotiate the purchase of your home.
+A professional buyer’s agent will be your advocate in the purchase of your home.
+If you choose to hire me as your buyer’s agent, I will provide you with an agency agreement for your review.
+This will provide all the facts up front before you sign anything – and the peace of mind of knowing your best interests will be fully represented by a professional when you are ready to negotiate the purchase of your home.

 Before you begin your search for a home, you will need to apply for mortgage financing.
-Your preapproved mortgage amount and interest rate will be based on your down payment, income, credit score and current debt (for example, student loan or credit card payments).
-Your mortgage specialist will use a calculation to determine your mortgage budget, estimated payments qualification for a discounted interest rate.
-Mortgage preapproval commitments are usually given for 90 to 120 days and your rate is guaranteed for that time even if rates go up; as long as you have your preapproval in place, you are guaranteed the lower rate.
+Your pre-approved mortgage amount and interest rate will be based on your down payment, income, credit score and current debt.
+Your mortgage specialist will use a calculation to determine your mortgage budget, estimated payments, and qualification for a discounted interest rate.
+Mortgage pre-approval commitments are usually given for 90 to 120 days.
+During that time, your pre-approved rate is guaranteed even if rates increase.

-Step 5: Making an Offer to Purchase a Home
+Step 5: The Offer – Making an offer to purchase a home